 Central to this interdisciplinary endeavor, is the engagement with both researchers and practitioners including but not limited to makers, designers, artists, entrepreneurs, policy makers, industrial producers, citizens, and so on in order to create alternative spaces and understandings of technology and its relation to identity, ethnicity, gender, class, sexuality, work, and labor.

-Our research has been supported by the National Science Foundation (NSF), the Institute of Museum and Library Services (IMLS), Intel, ProQuest, the Lieberthal-Rogel Center for Chinese Studies, Rackham Graduate School and the School of Information at the University of Michigan, the University of Applied Arts in Vienna, SHIFT Vienna (program to foster innovative art), Austrian Embassy in Indonesia, and the Austrian Ministry of Culture and Education.
+Our research has been supported by the National Science Foundation (NSF), the Institute of Museum and Library Services (IMLS), Intel, ProQuest, the Lieberthal-Rogel Center for Chinese Studies, the University of Michigan Spectrum Center, Rackham Graduate School and the School of Information at the University of Michigan, the University of Applied Arts in Vienna, SHIFT Vienna (program to foster innovative art), Austrian Embassy in Indonesia, and the Austrian Ministry of Culture and Education, UM LSA International Institute and the Graham Sustainability Institute.